thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ![](./media//media/u20.jpeg)

 2) Press the headers into the two rectangular holes until they fit (not exceed the surface of PLA_9), then take them out.
-Put a bit of super glue inside the two rectangular holes, then the headers until the glue dries.
+Put a bit of super glue inside the two rectangular holes, then press the headers until the glue dries.

 ![](./media//media/u21.jpeg)